-Bel Canto Singers is a full year course that meets twice in each four day rotation.
+Treble Choir is a full year course that meets twice in each four day rotation.
 Students will read three and four part choral scores, with a focus on fundamental aspects of reading and performing as a blended choral ensemble.

-This course is offered to all choir students in grades 10-12 who have mastered Fairfield's Skill Level VI and who wish to continue their study of vocal techniques, ensemble rehearsal and performance techniques and music literacy.
+This course is offered to choir students in grades 10-12 who have mastered Fairfield's Vocal Skill Level V and who wish to continue their study of vocal techniques, ensemble rehearsal and performance techniques and music literacy.
 Participation in all scheduled rehearsals, concerts and outside performing events as listed in the Choir Handbook are required.
 Adherence to the department policies including the Code of Ethics and performance dress code is also required.